Haneda Airport: Facilities

 Haneda has four runways, arranged in two parallel pairs.
-The critical facilities of the airport such as runways, taxiways and aprons are managed by Ministry of Land, Infrastructure, Transport and Tourism.
-The Safety Promotion Center is a museum and educational center operated by Japan Airlines to promote airline safety.
+The airport's critical facilities, such as runways, taxiways, and aprons, are managed by the Ministry of Land, Infrastructure, Transport and Tourism.
+The Safety Promotion Center is a museum and educational center created and operated by Japan Airlines after the crash of JAL 123 in August 1985 to promote airline safety.

 Due to the airport's position between Yokota Air Base and NAF Atsugi to the west, Narita International Airport to the east, and densely populated areas of Tokyo and Kanagawa to the immediate north and west, most Haneda flights arrive and depart using circular routes over Tokyo Bay.
 During north wind operations (60% of the time), aircraft arrive from the south on 34L and 34R and depart to the east from 34R and 05.
 During south wind operations (40% of the time), aircraft depart to the south from 16L and 16R, as well as 22 between 15:00 and 18:00, and arrive either on a high-angle approach from the north on 16L and 16R over west-central Tokyo (15:00 to 18:00 only) or from the east on 22 and 23 over Tokyo Bay (all other times).

 Haneda Airport has three passenger terminals with 71 gates with jet bridges.
-Terminals 1 and 2 are connected by an underground walkway.
+An underground walkway connects terminals 1 and 2.
 A free inter-terminal shuttle bus connects all terminals on the landside.
 Terminal 1 and the domestic flight areas of Terminal 2 are only open from 5:00 am to 12:00 am.
 Terminal 3 and the international flight area of Terminal 2 are open 24 hours a day.

 Terminal 1

-Terminal 1, nicknamed the "Big Bird", opened in 1993 replacing the smaller 1970 terminal complex, which was located where the current Terminal 3 stands.
+Terminal 1, nicknamed the "Big Bird", opened in 1993, replacing the smaller 1970 terminal complex, which was located where the current Terminal 3 stands.
 It is exclusively used for domestic flights within Japan and is served by Japan Airlines, Skymark Airlines, and StarFlyer's routes.
-The terminal has 23 gates with jet bridges, and is managed by Japan Airport Terminal Co., Ltd. (日本空港ビルディング株式会社, Nippon Kūkō Birudingu Kabushikigaisha).
+The terminal has 29 gates with jet bridges, and is managed by Japan Airport Terminal Co., Ltd. (日本空港ビルディング株式会社, Nippon Kūkō Birudingu Kabushikigaisha).

-The linear building features a six-story restaurant, shopping area and conference rooms in its center section and a large rooftop observation deck with open-air rooftop café.
-The terminal has gates 1 through 24 assigned for jet bridges and gates 31–40 and 84–90 assigned for ground boarding by bus.
+The linear building features a six-story restaurant, shopping area, and conference rooms in its center section and a large rooftop observation deck with an open-air rooftop café.
+The terminal has gates 1 through 23 assigned for jet bridges and gates 31–40 and 84–90 assigned for ground boarding by bus.
+In September 2026, a north satellite terminal was completed, and it added six more gates that numbered 24 to 29 to alleviate the burden of bus transfers for passengers.